NiklasVoigt/unofficial-collection-of-frsky-firmwares/README.md

 # Unofficial Collection of FrSky Firmwares

 **First things first..** i want to thank FrSky for there great products and support.
 As the title says this repository is a **unofficial & private** collection and is not supported by FrSky!
 This repository saves old firmwares to keep the *old non ACCESS* firmware alive!

-All informations, files, firmwares, etc that is hosted here are available through open access from [https://www.frsky-rc.com/](https://www.frsky-rc.com/) and all the credit goes to FrSky Electronic Co.,Ltd.
+Some informations, files, firmwares, etc that is hosted here are available through open access from [https://www.frsky-rc.com/](https://www.frsky-rc.com/) and all the credit goes to FrSky Electronic Co.,Ltd.

-## Reciever Quick Links:
+## FrSky Reciever Quick Links:

 Here is an incomplete list of the recievers.
 The firmware depends on your specific needs.

 |Reciever|ACCST D16 Firmware|ACCESS Firmware|Description|

 |---|---|---|---|
 |ARCHER M+|-|-|No firmware available|
 |ARCHER GR8|-|-|No firmware available|